-After you feel you’ve got a fully formed and feasible business plan, it’s time to start creating your "roadmap" to success.
+After you feel you’ve got a feasible idea for a business, it’s time to start creating your road map to success.

-Business plans outline your business goals and the details for achieving them.
+Business plans outline your business goals and how you plan to achieve them.
 You’ll need a business plan if you want to get a loan or attract investors.
 Private banks, venture capitalists and other lenders will want to know you’ve thought through every aspect of your future business growth.

 Whether you’re bootstrapping or seeking funding sources, writing a business plan is the best way to get your thoughts and plan of attack into a clear and concise document that can evolve over time.
 Here are some resources to help:

 Mike Kim, a U.S. Army veteran, used Kickstarter to launch KPOP Foods.
 He and his co-founder set a $10,000 investment goal for their flagship product KPOP Korean Chili Sauce.
-They blew past it, reaching $10,000 in just eight hours.
+They blew past it, reaching $10,000 in eight hours.
 In total, they received $37,627 in pledges from 1,219 backers.

 Kim says his experience as an Army project manager in Southern Afghanistan taught him resourcefulness and a can-do attitude.

 “Launching my own business, I never tell myself I can’t accomplish a task,” he said.
-“I ask myself instead, how I’m going to accomplish a task.
+“I ask myself instead how I’m going to accomplish a task.
 Doing this over and over again, you’ll be surprised at your own resourcefulness and creativity.”

 Here are some resources for making crowdfunding work for your small business startup:

 Venture capital firms provide investment dollars for your startup business in exchange for partial control, equity and/or a seat on the board of your company.
 Some of these firms work exclusively with veteran entrepreneurs.
+Here are some investment options for veteran entrepreneurs:

-Private loans and federal grants for veterans are also a good option for veteran entrepreneurs.
 Unlike funding from a private bank, grants aren’t loans, and you’re not required to pay them back.
 Here are some veteran-specific resources for both private loans and federal grant funding:

 Jeff Allen, an Army helicopter pilot and current franchise owner, had just transitioned to a public affairs job at the Pentagon when a life-changing event altered his perspective.